Investigators believe Kristin Smart's body was buried and 'recently' moved, court document says - KION546

 A judge ruled Monday that Paul Flores should remain held without bail.

 Ruben Flores was initially being held in San Luis Obispo County Jail on $250,000 bail.
-His lawyer Harold Mesick requested a bail reduction, arguing the 80-year-old defendant posed no flight risk and is in poor health, having undergone triple bypass heart surgery and suffering from colitis and diabetes.
+Mesick requested a bail reduction, arguing the 80-year-old defendant posed no flight risk and is in poor health, having undergone triple bypass heart surgery and suffering from colitis and diabetes.

 However, Peuvrelle argued in his report that “The excavation below his deck… showed damning evidence that a body had been buried in that location then recently moved.”